The Best Picture Books of All Time

 Because of the wonderful pictures, I vividly remember feeling the same sense of dread that Frances was feeling as a child.
 What elevates this book to one of the best ever, is that it's also genuinely touching and seriously, legitimately funny.
 Even as a kid I could tell that the dialogue between Frances and her parents was hilarious.
 The ability to teach children clever, dry humor like this should not be undervalued.
 As far as I'm concerned, this is THE bedtime book.

 For a closer look at our love for this book, make sure to read our full article.

 Where the Wild Things Are is the most extraordinary adventure ever packed into the length of a classic picture book.
 Found inside are some of the most memorable lines in children's literature - "Let the wild rumpus start!" and "I'll eat you up I love you so".
 The magic that can be found in this book by children (and former children) should never be taken for granted.
 Children will, and should, put themselves into Max's shoes as they sit and wonder - "what if?"

 Your bedroom turns into a jungle.
 You go off to who-knows-where on a boat ride, in your pajamas, without your parents.
 You discover a magical land full of scary monsters.
 That's quite intimidating, and it's no surprise this book also made our list of the top 13 scary picture books of all time too.
 But Where the Wild Things Are is far more than a scary book.
 It's a book about imagination, and love, and human nature.
 Sendak once said that childhood is a tricky business.
 If parents pay close enough attention to Max's story, they might even remember what it feels like to be a child themselves.

 Written by Mac Barnett and Illustrated by Jon Klassen

-And those are the picture books nearest and dearest to our hearts.
+Those are the picture books nearest and dearest to our hearts.
 What do you think?
-Those are our top 10, but please let us know if we missed any of your family's favorite picture books in the comments.
+Those are our top 10, but what are yours?
+Please let us know if we missed any of your family's favorite picture books in the comments!